Sparksbox

 • Chargeback intelligence (which customers dispute, which charge times, patterns in chargebacks)

-A processor that knows you're in cannabis and your unique risk profile can catch 30-40% more fraud than a generic setup.
+A processor that understands cannabis risk can often catch patterns a generic setup misses.

 The Uncomfortable Truth: You Can't Stop All of It

 Even with all four of these moves in place, some synthetic fraud will get through.
 Fraud rings have more resources than you do.
 They'll exploit the next vulnerability you haven't thought of yet.
-The goal isn't to catch 100% of fraud.
-It's to catch 85-90% and make the remaining 10-15% uneconomical for fraudsters to target you.
+The goal is not perfect fraud elimination.
+It is to catch enough abuse and add enough friction that fraudsters move on.

 Start with the human layer (graduated verification).
 It's easy to implement and catches most volume-based attacks.
 Layer in shipping intelligence and network analysis once you have the data infrastructure in place.
 And keep processor alignment as an ongoing conversation.
 Fraud is an arms race.
 The brands that win are the ones that evolve faster than the attackers.